-Description: This introductory course explores the historical roots and fundamental principles in early childhood care/programs, the variety and scope of programs in the community, issues confronting the field, and career options.
+Description: This course introduces and explores the historical roots and fundamental principles of early childhood care and education programs, the variety and scope of programs in the community, issues confronting the field, and career options.
+Students learn about and practice using observation and assessment tools to record children's growth and learning.
+This course may be taken on a CR/N basis.